dataforgoodfr/CarbonBombs/README.md

 # Acronym used in this repository
 - BOCC = Banking On Climate Chaos
-- CB = Carbon Bombs
+- CB = Carbon Bombs (also corresponds to Carbon Bombs research paper)
 - GEM = Global Energy Monitor

 # Data sources